dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ### Multi-line `Text` literals

-Dhall supports multi-line `Text` literals surrounded by two single quotes on both side, like this:
+Dhall supports multi-line `Text` literals surrounded by two single quotes on each side, like this:

 ```dhall
 ⊢ "Line 1\nLine 2\nLine 3\n"